 Regrowing a receding hairline

-Finasteride 1mg is a DHT-blocker; it comes as a one-a-day oral tablet and is often referred to as Propecia given that was the drug’s first licensed brand name, though many more brands are now available.
+is a DHT-blocker which comes as a one-a-day oral tablet.
 This inhibits the formation of DHT, allowing the hair to grow unhindered whilst the drug is in a man's system.
 However, its benefits in relation to hair growth have not been tested for the hairline area specifically and its efficacy in that area remains clinically-unproven.